 - No included paddle means that beginners who are buying this as their first SUP are going to have to pay even more.
 Does cut down on the price for veteran paddlers.

 The Red Paddle Co 11’3’’ is an all-around/touring hybrid, providing excellent tracking while also providing plenty of stability and good maneuverability as well.
 This paddleboard is great for taking out kids or a pet on, while also being lightweight and easy to carry for younger and shorter paddlers.
-The drawn out nose, coupled with the new speed tail makes the 2021 version of the 11’3’’ Sport even faster than previous models, and a bit easier to maneuver with as well.
+The drawn out nose, coupled with the new speed tail makes this version of the 11’3’’ Sport even faster than previous models, and a bit easier to maneuver with as well.
 The 11’3’’ Sport continues to be a premium paddleboard not just for the new additions, but given the very durable MSL construction and Tec-Air process used in other RPC paddleboards.

 The ‘Red’ hybrid deck pad makes a return, providing a soft but grippy texture to stand on, with the top side of the board seeing an upgrade with the new flat bungee cargo cords.
-The pump has also seen an upgrade, the new 2021 Titan II manual pump among the very best on the market.
+The pump has also seen an upgrade, the Titan II manual pump among the very best on the market.
 Fitting into the deluxe all-terrain roller backpack, everything about the package is stellar, though new paddlers will need to add a paddle to their order to complete the kit.
 The 11’3’’ Sport is also one of the more expensive SUP kits out there, so it isn’t the most beginner friendly in terms of design and cost.
 For those who are interested in a premium SUPing experience though, we highly recommend checking out the 11’3’’ RPC Sport!